bernard357/spark-plumbery/README.md

 ## What can plumby really do?

 Plumby has absolutely zero artificial intelligence, so do not expect too much from it.
-Please type commands carefully and double-check the input to avoid mistakes.
+Please type commands carefully.

 Common plumby commands: